-Blackboard provides a personal storage area, accessible from the Blackboard Content Collection tab.
+Blackboard provides a personal storage area, accessible from the Blackboard Content Collection option under Tools.

 - All students have an allocation of 40Mb of storage space to store assignments and GDP materials for use in Blackboard.

 - It is not intended for long term general data storage.
 Guidance for students is available on the Blackboard support website.

 USB memory sticks

-This is our least favoured method of saving work and not recommended as the primary working area for saving work.
+This is the least secure method for saving work and not recommended as the primary working area for saving work.
 They need to be used with caution for the following reasons: